unterrichtdaniel/clariad/docs/dev_setup/README.md

 Before you begin development, please familiarize yourself with the following key process documents:

-- [Definition of Done](/docs/process/definition-of-done.md) - Requirements for completing work items
+- [Definition of Done](/docs/contributing/definition-of-done.md) - Requirements for completing work items
-- [Documentation Style Guide](/docs/documentation-style-guide.md) - Standards for all project documentation
+- [Style Guide](/docs/contributing/style-guide.md) - Standards for all project documentation and code
-- [Architecture Documentation](/docs/Architecture.md) - System design and component interactions
+- [Architecture Documentation](/docs/architecture/README.md) - System design and component interactions

 All contributions to Clariad should adhere to these standards.